What are the consequences of plagiarism in college?

 If you use someone else’s words or ideas without properly crediting them, you could be committing plagiarism.
 The exact consequences of plagiarism depend on your institution’s rules and the type of plagiarism, but common consequences include:

 - Failing your course

 Apart from the immediate consequences, being caught plagiarizing is likely to result in a black mark on your academic or professional record, creating problems for your future career.
 To avoid plagiarism, it is essential to properly cite your sources in every piece of writing you submit.

 Consequences of plagiarism for students

-If you unintentionally plagiarize, and you have no previous infractions, then most universities will lower your grade or fail you for the course.
+If you unintentionally plagiarize, and you have no previous infractions, then most colleges will lower your grade or fail you for the course.
 You might also be required to attend a workshop on plagiarism and how to prevent it.
 Some universities might place you on disciplinary probation.
-The consequences depend on your university’s academic code of conduct.

-If you commit intentional plagiarism, for example, by copying and pasting text or paraphrasing without a source, you will probably fail the assignment, fail the course, be subject to disciplinary action and potentially be suspended.
+If you intentionally commit plagiarism (for example, by copying and pasting text or paraphrasing another author’s ideas without citing the source), you will probably fail the assignment or the course, be subject to disciplinary action, and potentially be suspended.

 What universities have to say about plagiarism: